-A large section of the Northern line's Bank branch will close for 17 weeks from January 2022 — meaning many commuters and passengers will need to change their usual route.
+A large section of the Northern line's Bank branch has closed till early summer — meaning many commuters and passengers will need to change their usual route.

-From 15 January until mid-May 2022, there will be no trains between Kennington and Moorgate.
+Until mid-May 2022, there are no trains between Kennington and Moorgate.
 Why?
 Because of the Bank Station Capacity Upgrade, where they're building a brand new platform plus introducing various accessibility improvements, at what is the busiest interchange on the tube network.

 So how are south Londoners going to commute to and from the City?

-A temporary new bus route — the 733 from Oval to Finsbury Square — will be in use on weekdays (running every 7-8 minutes).
+A temporary new bus route — the 733 from Oval to Finsbury Square — is in use on weekdays (running every 7-8 minutes).

-And the Waterloo & City line will be running a full service again on weekdays from 22 November, offering an alternative route to and from the City.
+And the Waterloo & City line is running a full service again on weekdays, offering an alternative route to and from the City.